merrcury/100-Days-Of-Code/docs/README.md

 + In HackerEarth Challenge, I am not getting significant changes in score with GBM.
 So, I started my journey of Stacked Ensemble.

 **Thoughts** : SIH brought too much to plate.
 I need to up my game now.

+## Day 7 : January 12, 2018

+**Today's Progress** :
++ After weeks of research, I finally submitted a project proposal for a hackathon
++ I am still figuring out how a Stacked Ensemble work mathematically

+**Thoughts** : At one point in ML, We think situation is under control but in next minute, It isn't.